slice/chaos/README.md

 ### "variant"

 A variant associated with a source.
-The name refers to how a source can be specialized to emit builds of certain variants.
-For example, the frontend source (`fe`) has a variant for each branch: `canary`, `ptb`, and `stable`.
+Usually, the purpose of a variant is to narrow down the builds emitted from a source, ultimately determining the variant of builds emitted from that source.
+For example, the Discord frontend source (`fe`) has a variant for each branch, so the poller knows which branch to make requests to.

 ### "publisher"